SHA-mbles/SHAmbles/README.md

 ## Can I try it out for myself?

-Since our attack on SHA-1 has pratical implications, in order to make sure proper countermeasures have been pushed we will wait for some time before releasing source code that allows to generate SHA-1 chosen-prefix collisions.
+Since our attack on SHA-1 has practical implications, in order to make sure proper countermeasures have been pushed we will wait for some time before releasing source code that allows to generate SHA-1 chosen-prefix collisions.

 - - -
 # Contact